Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Introduction

 Specifically, the end-to-end principle \cite{rfc1958} breaks down in the Quantum Internet, since the network paradigm shifts from transmitting information to distributing and managing entangled states \cite{CacCalTaf-20,IllCalMan-22}.
 Unlike classical bits, entanglement generation, distribution, storage and exploitation inherently require in-network operations and the maintenance of related information inside the network.
 To elaborate more, classical bits are inherently stateless: intermediate network nodes can process and forward them, without the need to retain any additional information or detail about the state of the end-to-end communication.
 In contrast, the temporal constraints imposed by decoherence, along with the inherent complex mechanisms underlying the generation and maintenance of quantum entanglement, necessitate that the network nodes retain \textit{state information}.
 As a pivotal example, nodes must be aware of the residual coherence time of the stored entangled qubits (e-bits), for properly operating on them.
 Hence, e-bits are fundamentally \textit{stateful} \cite{IllCalMan-22}, directly contradicting the classical end-to-end argument proposed by Saltzer in \cite{SalReeCla-84}, outlining the classical stateless design.

-Furthermore, the \textit{non-local nature} of quantum entanglement requires additional state information for its effective exploitation, beyond merely identifying which nodes initially shared the initial entangled states.
+Furthermore, the \textit{non-local nature} of quantum entanglement requires additional state information for its effective exploitation, beyond simply identifying the nodes that first shared it.
 Indeed, in EPR-based networks, entanglement can be swapped, by changing at run-time the identities of the entangled nodes.
 In more complex scenarios where multipartite entanglement is exploited, the above dynamism is further enriched.
 In fact, multipartite entanglement can be manipulated and reconfigured across subsets of network nodes, namely, across entire sub-networks.
 Accordingly, since entanglement is not information per-se but rather a communication resource \cite{rfc9340}, its value and utility extend well beyond the original source-destination pair or the original initiating sub-network.
 If left uncoordinated, these non-local effects can trigger the so-called amplification principle \cite{rfc3439}, where uncontrolled entanglement resources lead to routing ambiguities, resource inefficiencies, and ultimately network instability, thereby undermining scalability.
 Therefore, effective tracking and management of entanglement resources are essential for scalable quantum network architectures.

 Building on the above considerations, to efficiently manage the in-network entanglement operations while at the same time preserving the \textit{simplicity principle} that shaped classical Internet design, we propose a novel architectural framework, which integrates \textit{quantum-native} functionalities at its core.
 Specifically, by extending the architectural vision pioneered in \cite{CacIllCal-23}, this paper formalizes a two-tier Quantum Internet architecture as depicted in Fig.~\ref{fig:01}, which centralizes control of entanglement operations through an \textit{Entanglement-Defined Controller (EDC)}.
 Analogous to the SDN controller in classical networks, the EDC coordinates in-network operations and supports scalable entanglement management, as further detailed in Sec.~\ref{sec:2}.